Investigations on Dynamical Stability in 3D Quadrupole Ion Traps: Acknowledgements

 \section{Acknowledgements}

-B. M. gratefully acknowledges support provided by the Romanian Space Agency (ROSA), Contract No. 136 / 2017 - Quantum Ion Trap Mass Spectrometry (QITMS), and Contract No. 3N/2018 (Project PN 18 13 01 03, Romanian National Authority for Scientific Research and Innovation).

-B. M. would like to thank Prof. G. Werth for useful remarks on the manuscript.
+The author gratefully acknowledges support provided by the Romanian Space Agency (ROSA), Contract No. 136 / 2017 - Quantum Ion Trap Mass Spectrometry (QITMS).
+B. M. is grateful to Sabin Stoica (IFIN-HH) for fruitful discussions and suggestions made before submitting the manuscript.
+B. M. and S. L. would like to thank the anonymous reviewers for the valuable suggestions and comments on the~manuscript.